PrestaShop/prestashop.github.io/news/_posts/2022-01-05-multistore-configuration-forms.md

 Then we added multistore helper methods for Configuration classes, to make saving data for the right context depending on which checkboxes are checked a breeze.

 Finally, we created a new multistore javascript component, which only needs to be instantiated in order to make the multistore form reactive.
+You can see it in action in [the multistore example module](https://github.com/PrestaShop/example-modules/blob/master/demomultistoreform/views/js/form.js).

 ### Going further